abruvii/Final-Degree-Project/README.md

-All the example scripts provided in this repository to illustrate the process are from the same study (  )
+All the example scripts provided in this repository to illustrate the process are from the same study (Blanco-Fuertes M, Sibila M, Franzo G, Obregon-Gutierrez P, Illas F, Correa-Fiz F, Aragón V. Ceftiofur treatment of sows results in long-term alterations in the nasal microbiota of the offspring that can be ameliorated by inoculation of nasal colonizers.
+Anim Microbiome.
+2023 Oct 20;5(1):53. doi: 10.1186/s42523-023-00275-3.
+PMID: 37864263; PMCID: PMC10588210.)

 BLOCK.1 ( Import_seqs_qiime.slm )